 "I’m proud to have my design on a product that has been ethically produced, and to work with a company that takes responsibility for creating environmentally friendly products," she says.

-Visit Caitlin Trindall's Mirii Art social media pages to learn more about her.
+Visit Caitlin Trindall's Mirii Art website to learn more about her.

 "Mirii is a very important and inspirational word for me.
 When my beautiful Poppy passed away in 2017, my brother performed a traditional smoking ceremony to send Poppy back up to the stars to be with our ancestors.
 I am forever inspired by him, and I feel very connected to him when I look up at the stars, and when I’m painting.
 This is how ‘Caitlin Trindall – Mirii Art’ was born.:" - Artist Caitlin Trindall 2019